 4 Strategies to Avoid Loose Sided Reeds

-Loose sided reeds are very hard to play on
+Loose sided oboe reeds are very hard to play on...

 If the sides of the reed are very loose, you will be able to see them separating starting at the tip and in extreme cases, all the way down past the heart.
 Sometimes reeds will have loose sides when they are dry but will actually correct themselves after being soaked in warm water.
 I personally still avoid using those reeds because they will still be inconsistent with response and pitch and they will sound blatty or duck-like.

 To see how loose the sides are, you can either look at the sides of the reed (like in the pictures above) or you can stick a plaque in the tip and see if the plaque falls out one side.
-If you put the plaque in closer to one side (but still through the top opening) you can try to feel where the reed grabs the plaque.
-Often times, you will feel the reed hold on to the plaque once the plaque has been inserted past where the heart begins, but the reed will not hold the plaque as far up as the tip.
+If you put the plaque in closer to one side (but still through the top opening), you can try to feel where the reed grabs the plaque.
+Often, you can feel the reed hold on to the plaque once the plaque has been inserted where the heart begins, but the reed will not hold the plaque as far up as the tip.

-Make your own choices about what your reed should do for you
+Make your own choices about what your oboe reed should do for you

-You will have to decide if you want your reeds to hold the plaque all the way at the tip or if you don't mind if the reed doesn't hold the plaque until it is at the heart.
+You will have to decide if you want your reeds to hold the plaque all the way at the tip or if you don’t mind if the reed doesn’t hold the plaque until it is at the heart.
 If the tip can hold on to the plaque, the reed will be very stable, but maybe too restricted with tone and dynamics.
 If the tip and heart do not hold on to the plaque, the reed will feel more free but sometimes lack stability in pitch and tone.
-I often prefer if the reed does not hold the plaque until the top of the heart because this gives me the best balance between flexibility in tone and stability in pitch.
-If your reeds have loose sides here are several culprits:
+I often prefer if the reed does not hold the plaque until the top of the heart because this gives me a little more flexibility in tone.

 - Make sure you are selecting cane that has a symmetrical curve so that one half of the curve isn’t flatter than the other side.
 The curve of your cane should resemble the curve in the radius gauge on both sides of the cane.

-- Check your side measurements on a gouged piece of cane for consistency.
+2. Check your side measurements on a gouged piece of cane for consistency.
 The sides should have the same measurement or at least within a few hundredths of a millimeter (or between 0.44-0.48mm for most people).
 You can use a radius gauge like the one seen here to find the side measurements, or after you shape your cane, you can measure the sides underneath the ears exactly where the sides of the tip will be.